tahoe-lafs/tahoe-lafs/docs/proposed/http-storage-node-protocol.rst

   * A careful configuration of the TLS connection parameters *may* also offer **forward secrecy**.
     However, Tahoe-LAFS' use of Foolscap takes no steps to ensure this is the case.

+* **Storage authorization** by way of a capability contained in the fURL addressing a storage service.

 Discussion
 !!!!!!!!!!